This is the most detailed Force USA G20 review you’ll find anywhere.

 - The VersaPad has “versatility” in its name, as it should.
 You can let your creativity run wild on this attachment.
 I’ve come up with 15+ VersaPad exercises that are possible on this piece of equipment.
 Everything from hip thrusts to preacher curls to triceps dips and more is possible.

 Here’s an overview of the exercise possibilities with the optional Lat Row Station Upgrade:

 - The dedicated lat pulldown station makes it possible to do 10+ exercises, most of which are lat pulldown variations, triceps pulldown variations and core movements.

 - The dedicated low row station gives you the ability to do around 10+ exercises, mostly consisting of cable row variations, cable biceps movements and cable upright row/shoulder movements.

 - The dip station allows you to do 2 dip exercises (wider grip and narrower grip dips).
 Plus, you have the ability to load these by attaching a dip belt to the weight stack, which is right beneath you.

 One cool feature the Force USA G20 has that none of the other G-Series models have is a walkthrough design.

 This makes it super easy to transition between exercise stations.
 It frees up so much extra room in terms of the usable space inside the rack.
 Changing plates becomes much more convenient when you can access them from both inside and outside the rack.

 The walkthrough design is particularly helpful if you train with a partner.
-Your partner can enter and leave the inside of the rack, through the back, to:
+Your partner can enter and exit the rack through the back to do the following: